robinxpk/Seminar_ClimateNStatistics2425/README.md

 The methods include compound events, low flow events and return periods, natural variability, teleconnections and causal discovery.
 All of those methods are used to quantify and anticipate the changing climate.

-This book is the outcome of the seminar "Climate and Statistics" which took place in summer 2024 at the Department of Statistics, LMU Munich.
+This book is the outcome of the seminar "Climate and Statistics" which took place in winter 24/25 at the Department of Statistics, LMU Munich.

 ## Style guide